Firestarss/CompRoboVisionProject/README.md

 ### Part 2: Slicing and OCR

-Once you have the flattened image, you can split it evenly in to N segments.
-Since the slide puzzle I am using was a 6x6 puzzle, the image was segmented into 36 tiles all the same size.
+Once you have the flattened image, you can split it evenly however many times you need (i.e. the number of files on each side).
+Since the slide puzzle I am using was a 6x6 puzzle, the image was segmented 6 times vertically, and 6 times horizontally.
+This yielded 36 tiles, all the same size.
 The segmenting looks something like this:

 ![Slices](assets/split_lines.png)